bsc-s2/lua-acid/doc/acid/async_cache.md

 #   Description

-It use nginx shared memory to cache values, and update values asynchronously.
+It use nginx shared dictionary to cache values, and update values asynchronously.

 #   Synopsis